wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.33.0 =
+* Update to detect plugin name so can be placed into different folder.
+* Added $_POST to $_GET conversion for search results.
+* Added new arument "in_new_window" (value:true|false) to [property_overview] shortcode.
+* Added 'Clear Cache' functionality.
+See Settings page, Tab "Help".
+* Removed depreciated setting "Display larger image, or slideshow, at the top of the property listing." which is not used anymore.
+* Bug fix with property type viewing in "Latest properties" and "featured properties" widgets.
+* Bug fix with property's attribute "city".
+Now "Searchable" can be manually set for it.
+* Other minor fixes.

 = 1.32.1 =
 * Featured Properties widget restoration.